attack-monkey/Lean-Functional-Typescript/README.md

 Note that PureMutable also comes with some safe-guards.
 1. `set` can only be called if a time buffer is in place between running the `pureMutable` and calling `set`.
 This prevents inifnite looping.
-2. `set` is only callable once per running instance of the Child Macro.
+2. `set` is only callable once per running instance of the Handler.
 This stops multiple instances running at the same time and forces a safer way of working with data.

 ```typescript